Salmanassar/friends/README.md

-Web application using Spring Boot framework and MVC design pattern work with JSONs and practice mok tests
+Web application using Spring Boot framework and MVC design pattern work with JSONs data and some mok tests